In this section

 All children, regardless of their health condition, have a fundamental right to a quality education.
 Meet some of the RCH Education Institute team who support young people in hospital to continue their journey as learners.

-Our educational app, Ed and the Curious Crew, has won a prestigious Australian digital industry award.
+Our fun, educational app, Ed and the Curious Crew, has won two more awards on the world stage.

 Children in the RCH kindergarten program explored the ways that animals could be modified using illustration, like an elephant with two trunks and six legs!
 Children created their ideal creature or ‘monster’ using fine liner pens and fabric.the children then discussed how the features of these monsters might have advantages over regular animals.